 Contact Vikki to share stories, news, and events; advice or help on publicizing parish events; media relations; writing, photography, or videography opportunities; web site assistance.

 Vikki is a native southern Californian who fell in love with East Tennessee after visiting with her husband Don.
 Her background in communications includes IT and Human Resources.
 She enjoys reading; yoga; walking the local greenways, spending time in the Smokies, and caring for abandoned critters who show up at her doorstep.
 Vikki is also a writer, spiritual director and artist.

-Contact Kirby if you need a resource for your parish treasurer; about parish voluntary commitments; setting clergy compensation; insurance for clergy and lay church workers; long-term disability and workers compensation for church workers; grants; parochial reports.
+Contact Kirby about setting clergy compensation; insurance for clergy and lay church workers; long-term disability and workers compensation for church workers.

 Kirby moved to East Tennessee in February 2014 to become the Diocesan Administrator.
 Prior to coming to the diocese, Kirby spent 40 years in parish administration in Presbyterian churches in Nashville, Chicago and, most recently, at Episcopal Church of the Transfiguration in Dallas.
 Originally from Texas, he met Gloria, from New York, on a cruise of the Greek Isles.
 They have been married for 35 years and enjoy playing golf and travel.